-

 Monthly Archives: September 2011

-Ancient Greek Combat
+Ancient Greek Combat & the Olympics

 The first form of man-to-man combat to become a game was wrestling.
 Several archaeological discoveries have determined that the Egyptians and Assyrians were applying headlocks and half-nelsons for sport as long as five thousand years ago.
 The temple tomb of … Continue reading